Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 Before I get into the detail on what the requirements are, let me just say here, that there is a mantra that I try to live by and that is “If cash is King, then clarity must be Queen!”

-All of your controls, irrespective of whether they are financial or not must be extremely clear on the “how the process is run and what it measures,” and certainly this must apply to all of the financial controls.
-There must be no room for interpretation.
+All of your controls, irrespective of whether they are financial or not must be extremely clear on “how the process is run and what it measures,” and certainly this must apply to all of the financial controls.
+There must be no room for interpretation or speculation.

 Controls that have no purpose or that cannot properly be measured cannot be properly managed and this will most probably lead to the mismanagement of funds, or even worse, theft or fraud.
-So please make sure that they are simple and very clear.
+So please make sure that they are simple and very clear and that they actually serve a purpose.
+Having a procedure for the sake of having a procedure is a waste of everybody’s time.

 Now, back to the requirements.